amsb/react-evoke/README.md

   document.getElementById("root")
 );
 ```
-You can have as many layered or indpendent stores as makes sense for you application.
+You can have as many layered or independent stores as makes sense for you application.

 ### `Store` Component Properties
 #### **actions**